Everybody makes mistakes, but they’re particularly painful when they cost you hard-earned cash.

 How to avoid it: Save that money by doing many tasks yourself.
 In the process, you’ll gain the satisfaction of self-reliance.

 You may decide some DIY projects — like making your own laundry detergent or growing your own vegetables — are satisfying and worth the savings.
 On the flip side, consider that sometimes backing away from DIY projects will save money or avoid injury.

 8. Blowing tax refunds

 flil / Shutterstock.com

-Problem: The average American receives thousands of dollars in tax refunds, according to the IRS.
-In February, the IRS reported this amount at $3,164.
-Many people either blow this money all at once or fritter it away.
+Problem: Many Americans receive thousands of dollars in tax refunds each year.
+And many either blow this money all at once or fritter it away.

 If you are getting a large refund, visit the IRS website to adjust what you are having withheld throughout the year.
 Get as close as you can to what you actually owe, because that refund is really not a bonus — it’s just money that you could have used better if it had been in your pocket during the course of the year.

 We’d love to hear about your financial fouls, too.
 Share them in the comments or on our Facebook page.